Here’s a sample timeline for an online survey deployed in a single language:

 Weeks 5 & 6 – Reporting & Analysis

-Generating descriptive data and comment reports and then analyzing and interpreting the data will require a couple of weeks.
-Deep analytics conducted by statisticians and researchers with Ph.D.’s takes time.
+Generating descriptive data and comment reports and then analyzing and interpreting the data may require a couple of weeks.

 Week 7 – Presentation of Results & Action Planning Kickoff